Make Your Own: Brown Sugar

 To make your own brown sugar all you need is white sugar and molasses.
 I use organic evaporated cane juice sugar (not Sucanat) and unsulphered organic blackstrap molasses.
 The general recipe is 1 cup of sugar and 2 Tablespoons of molasses.
 You can adjust the molasses amount or use a different kind of molasses to suit your tastes.
 I’m partial to blackstrap or sorghum molasses.
 I also like to use at least 2 Tablespoons or a bit more, since I like dark brown sugar.

 After adding the molasses to the sugar all you have to do is mix.
 This can take a while, you can use a mixer if you’re making a large amount, the whisk attachment works very well for this task.
-Mixing by hand is also fine, I like using a fork for this method.
-Don’t worry if you have small lumps of molasses in the final product, I usually don’t mix until completely combined.
+Mixing by hand is quicker I think, that’s what I do.
+Using a fork seems to work best.
+Don’t worry if you have small lumps of molasses in the final product.

 Another added benefit to making brown sugar at home, is that it’s always fresh.
 It smells wonderful and it’s always nice and soft.
 It has a much deeper flavor than store-bought brown sugar, which I really appreciate!